UMCollab/ODM/README.md

 ## Setting up your environment

-This tool was written and tested using Python 2.7.14 on Linux.
+This tool was mainly written and tested using Python 2.7 on Linux.
 Portions of the code were also tested under various versions of Python >= 3.4.

 We recommend using a virtualenv to install ODM's Python dependencies.